Akuli/oomph/README.md

 Known bugs:
 - ref cycles are not prevented or garbage collected
-- self-hosted compiler (very wip) doesn't add `\n` to end of code as specified in syntax docs
 - The `export` keyword does nothing, and all symbols are visible

 Missing features: